‘Nobody 2’ Movie Review: A Less-Inspired Throwaway Sequel

 From Jeremy Kibler

 Nobody was like the more crowd-pleasing, kick-ass version of David Cronenberg’s A History of Violence.
-Nobody 2 was welcome to lean even more into being a National Lampoon’s Vacation riff, but it’s just one of the same and simultaneously less of the same.
-Hutch’s constant attempts to “de-escalate” a situation and pleas to get “a fucking break” can be amusing for a while.
-Bob Odenbirk is still very likable and wouldn’t dare phone in a performance, as Hutch reaching his breaking point and delivering the pain still has its catharsis, but maybe it’s time for Hutch to hang up his assassin hat.
+Nobody 2 was welcome to lean even more into being a National Lampoon’s Vacation riff with more bone-crunching, punched-out teeth, and a severed finger, but it’s just more of the same and simultaneously less of the same.
+Bob Odenbirk is still very likable, even when Hutch reaches his breaking point and delivers the pain when there’s injustice.
+Hutch’s constant attempts to “de-escalate” a situation and pleas to get “a fucking break” can be amusing and cathartic for a while.
+Everything else just reeks of a rehash with a different location, different bad guys, and very little of the novelty that made the first film so much fun.

-Director Timo Tjahjanto, taking over for Ilya Naishuller, and writers Derek Kolstad and Aaron Rabin don’t really have a story here that needed to be told.
-It helps that some of the action sequences are still well-staged, like a one-on-four fight aboard a tourist duck boat (where the tour guide and two patrons are oblivious to the mayhem behind them), but none of them are as memorable as before.
-The whole waterpark-vacation setting is no more than window dressing, aside from a few violent pleasures on the carnival side of the park and a waterslide kill.
-RZA also returns for one terrific katana-slicing moment, while Christopher Lloyd (who was such a great surprise to see last time) just gets sidelined too often, playing the grandpa shtick in summer gear and later shooting a machine gun.
+Indonesian director Timo Tjahjanto, taking over for Ilya Naishuller, and writers Derek Kolstad and Aaron Rabin don’t really have a story here that needed to be told.
+It very much helps that most of the action sequences are still well-staged, like a one-on-four fight aboard a tourist duck boat (where the tour guide and two patrons are oblivious to the mayhem behind them), even if none of them are as memorable as the first time.
+The whole waterpark-vacation setting isn’t much more than window dressing, aside from a few violent pleasures on the carnival side of the park and a waterslide kill.
+RZA also returns for one terrific katana-slicing moment as Hutch’s Zen-like brother, while Christopher Lloyd (who was such a great surprise to see last time) just gets sidelined too often, playing the grandpa shtick in summer gear and later shooting a machine gun.

 Rating: 2/5